COVESA/cdsp/examples/vehicle-speed-downsample-iotdb/README.md

 Hybrids of in-vehicle and off-board analysis allow flexible reduction of transmission, storage and processing costs and network load.

 ## Implementation
+In this section we will summarise how we implemented the extraction of the real drive data into VSS, loaded it into the database and transformed it.

 ### Dataset (extract)
 The supporting file `vehicle_speed_rl_dataset.csv` contains a dataset of `Vehicle.Speed` data in the VSS data model for you to experiment with and which we will use throughout the following examples.
 The file format is Comma-separated values (CSV) for wide compatibility.